ed-kung/CSUN-Econ-433/index.md

 **AI Policy**

 You are allowed to use AI in homework assignments to help refine your writing and your thinking.
-You are not allowed to copy and paste text from an AI text generator.
-Penalties for AI usage will vary with the severity of the abuse.
-I reserve the right to give a zero to any assignment which violates the AI policy.
+You are not allowed to copy and paste text or code directly from an AI generator.

+If I suspect your work of being copy-pasted from AI, and if that is also corroborated through an AI detection tool, you will receive a reduced grade.
+You will receive the reduced grade even if you did not actually use AI.
+This is because "writing too much like AI" is itself a weakness.
+For example, if your cover letter on a job application looks like it was written by AI, the recruiter may think you are too lazy or disinterested to write the letter yourself.

+If you are concerned about the possibility that you write too much like AI, you can run your own work through an AI detector first.

 **Academic Integrity**